Mineral Detection of Neutrinos and Dark Matter. A Whitepaper: Summary

 \acknowledgments We thank the Institute for Fundamental Physics of the Universe (IFPU) Trieste for hosting the MDDM$\nu$ workshop in October 2022.
 Many of the discussions leading to this whitepaper took place at the MDDM$\nu$ workshop.

 The team at JAMSTEC thanks the technical staff of Marine Works Japan Ltd. at JAMSTEC, Katsuyuki Uematsu, for helping us to observe samples with SEM and TEM.
-The JAMSTEC group is also grateful to Norito Ishikawa (Japan Atomic Energy Agency) for assistance with the ion-beam irradiation experiments, and the technical staff of the tandem accelerator at JAEA-Tokai for supplying high-quality ion beams.
+The JAMSTEC group is also grateful to the technical staff of the tandem accelerator at JAEA-Tokai for supplying high-quality ion beams.